Cipher-Daemon/PowerShell-Scripts/MS-Exchange-and-365/Mass-Add-License.md

 ```
 Depending on how many users you have it can take time to assign users that specific license.

-Also note that if they have any previous license assigned to, it'll still keep those since all we are doing is adding a license(s).
+Also note that other licenses will not be removed since all we are doing is adding a license(s).